Kofi Kingston: Formation of The New Day (2014–2018)

 On the April 6 episode of Raw, The New Day turned heel, which would mark Kingston's first heel turn in WWE ever since debuting in 2008.
-At Extreme Rules, Kingston and Big E defeated Tyson Kidd and Cesaro to win the WWE Tag Team Championships.
-At Payback, The New Day defeated Kidd and Cesaro to retain their titles.
-At Elimination Chamber, The New Day defeated Kidd and Cesaro, The Lucha Dragons, The Ascension, Los Matadores, and the Prime Time Players to retain their titles in the first ever tag team Elimination Chamber match; all three members were allowed to compete in a pre-match stipulation.
-However, they lost the titles at Money in the Bank against The Prime Time Players.
-However, they would regain the titles at SummerSlam.
+At Extreme Rules on April 26, Kingston and Big E defeated Tyson Kidd and Cesaro to win the WWE Tag Team Championships.
+At Payback on May 17, The New Day defeated Kidd and Cesaro to retain their titles.
+At Elimination Chamber on May 31, The New Day defeated Kidd and Cesaro, The Lucha Dragons, The Ascension, Los Matadores, and the Prime Time Players to retain their titles in the first ever tag team Elimination Chamber match; all three members were allowed to compete in a pre-match stipulation.
+However, they lost the titles at Money in the Bank on June 14 against The Prime Time Players.
+However, they would regain the titles at SummerSlam on August 23.
 The following night on Raw, The Dudley Boyz made their WWE return and attacked the New Day with Woods being put through a table with the 3D.
-New Day lost to the Dudley Boyz via disqualification at Night of Champions but retained their tag team titles.
-The next month, at Hell in a Cell, they defeated the Dudley Boyz to retain their titles.
-At TLC, The New Day retained the title against The Usos and The Lucha Dragons in a Triple threat tag team ladder match.
+New Day lost to the Dudley Boyz via disqualification at Night of Champions on September 20 but retained their tag team titles.
+The next month, at Hell in a Cell on October 25, they defeated the Dudley Boyz to retain their titles.
+At TLC: Tables, Ladders & Chairs on December 13, The New Day retained the title against The Usos and The Lucha Dragons in a Triple threat tag team ladder match.
 The New Day retained the titles at Royal Rumble against The Usos.